Wargaming with Plastic Soldiers Part 2 – 1/32 scale

 Airfix – Familiar to many their old but popular WW2 1/32 scale sets have sadly recently gone out of production once again and are increasingly hard to source new, although not second hand.
 Hopefully they may be re-released again before too long – which is what is currently happening with some of their 1/72 scale output.
 Accessories such as their Desert Outpost, Forward Command Post, Checkpoint and Bamboo Jungle House are very useful kits with great potential beyond just WW2.
 For example I have used the Desert Outpost for medieval & ancient settings and made a Roman Alesia tower from parts of the Checkpoint set.
 Their original 1970’s sets covering other eras such as Napoleonics, Medieval and Wild West come up on ebay from time to time.
 When in production Airfix sets are usually very widely available from the regular plastic figure retailers and beyond into general retail.

 Armies in Plastic – Including plastic colour variants this US based company must have produced getting on for 200 or so sets to date which is a significant achievement.
 Their range covers many historical areas including Napoleonic, ACW, AWI, WW1, Colonial and Modern.
 If I had to choose a favourite group of sets it would be their French & Indian War releases.
 Troop types covered include Infantry, Cavalry and Artillery.
 Forts and Elephants have also been released.
 Typically their sets retail for around £10 in the UK or $12.95 in the US with multiple purchase deals and sales often running.
 Infantry sets usually contain between 16-20 figures so this works out at around 50p-60p per figure.
 Their website is www.armiesinplastic.com.
-Also available in the UK from the likes of Transport Models in Preston and Steve Weston.
+(09/20 update - I sell some of the range in my webstore)

 BMC – They produce good value bagged figure playsets covering US based historical battles such as Yorktown, Appomattox, Alamo, Iwo Jima and D-Day.
 They also make tanks, landing craft, Amtracs, buildings and accessories.
 These are good intro type sets for kids but also can be painted up and used for gaming.
 The Yorktown set by way of an example retails at around £10.99 in the UK which for 34 figures works out at 32p per figure.
 Their website is www.bmctoys.com and includes a blog section where interesting future plans are outlined.
 I also stock some of their products in my own UK based webstore www.drumandflag.co.uk